monyschuk/LIGridControl/README.md

-LIGridControl
+LIGrid
 =============

 An efficient variable-sized grid of NSCells.
-LIGridControl supports Mac OS 10.9 Mavericks and later.
-To use LIGridControl, import the contents of the **Classes** folder into your own project.
-To see a sample of LIGridControl usage, open LIGridControl.xcodeproj and run the sample application which draws a custom grid.
+LIGrid supports Mac OS 10.9 Mavericks and later.
+To use LIGrid, import the contents of the **Classes** folder into your own project.
+To see a sample of LIGrid usage, open LIGridControl.xcodeproj and run the sample application which draws a custom grid.

 Features
 --------

-LIGridControl is an alternative to NSTableView that provides more efficient support for variable sized rows and columns, extensive support for grid layout and styling, and keyboard control familiar to spreadsheet users.
+LIGrid is an alternative to NSTableView that provides more efficient support for variable sized rows and columns, extensive support for grid layout and styling, and keyboard control familiar to spreadsheet users.

 Classes
 -------

 LIGridControl contains both Objective C and C++ classes.
 The C++ implementation serves as a kernel of sorts for layout logic and has been separated from the Objective C portion so that it can be reused in an iOS implementation of the grid.
-The Mac version of LIGridControl is implemented using the NSController-NSCell system for best performance while a future iOS implementation will use layers.
+The Mac version of LIGrid is implemented using the NSController-NSCell system for best performance while a future iOS implementation will use layers.

 C++ classes in the project live in the **li::** namespace and include: